danielegrattarola/spektral/docs/templates/getting-started.md

 - `map(transform)` - returns a list obtained by applying the `transform` to each graph;
 - `filter(function)` - removes from the dataset any graph for which `function(graph)` is `False`.
 This is also an in-place operation.

-For exampe, let's modify our dataset so that we only have graphs with less than 500 nodes:
+For example, let's modify our dataset so that we only have graphs with less than 500 nodes:

 ```python
 >>> dataset.filter(lambda g: g.n_nodes < 500)